Shubhi Ahuja

 Shubhi Ahuja Dave is an Indian television and film actress, known for her roles as Sanju in Y.A.R.O Ka Tashan and Manisha in Badii Devrani (2015).

-Early life and career
+Career

 In 2011, she made her big-screen debut with Bollywood romantic drama Aashiqui.in directed by Shankhadeep.

 Personal life

 On 24 November 2015, Shubhi married Aniruddh Dave, an Indian television actor.
-The couple has a son.
+The couple have a son.
 They have worked together in Zee TV's Bandhan (2014) and Sony SAB's Y.A.R.O Ka Tashan (2017).